NICHOLAS85/dynamic-wall/README.md

   -h, --help             Show help
 ```

 `-f` uses your last saved config and ignores any changes added to your config files since.
+You can optionally set a time to force update the wallpaper to.
+You timeoffset value is considered when using this command.

 `-c` forcibly saves all your settings and run's dynamicwall once.
 The script should automatically detect changes, but this can be used as a backup.